 Cranberries may contain an ingredient that stops bacteria from attaching to the walls of the urinary tract.
 You might be able to reduce your risk with unsweetened cranberry juice, cranberry supplements, or by snacking on dried cranberries.
-However, do not drink cranberry juice if you’re taking the blood-thinning medication warfarin, or NSAIDs like aspirin.
+However, don’t drink cranberry juice if you’re taking the blood-thinning medication warfarin or NSAIDs like aspirin.

 2. Drink plenty of water